Groups of smooth diffeomorphisms of Cantor sets embedded in a line: Burnside property

-In particular, the pseudo-group $\mathcal{G}$ preserves $K$ and, for any point $x$ of $K$, the orbit of $x$ under the action $G$ is also the orbit of $x$ under the action of $\mathcal{G}$.
+In particular, the pseudogroup $\mathcal{G}$ preserves $K$ and, for any point $x$ of $K$, the orbit of $x$ under the action of $G$ is also the orbit of $x$ under the action of $\mathcal{G}$.
 The last property will enable us to apply Sacksteder's theorem.
 Before proving the above proposition, we use it to prove Proposition \ref{SackCantor}.

-\begin{proof}[Proof of Proposition \ref{SackCantor}] Denote by $\mathcal{G}$ the pseudo-group associated to $G$ as in Proposition \ref{pseudo}.
-Let $K_{m} \subset K$ be a minimal invariant set for the action of $G$ on the Cantor set $K$.
-Then the set $K_{m}$ is a minimal invariant set for the action of the pseudo-group $\mathcal{G}$.
-Suppose that the set $K_{m}$ is not finite.
-Then the set $K'_{m}$ of accumulation points of $K_{m}$ is closed and nonempty.
-As the set $K'_{m}$ is also $G$-invariant, by minimality of $K_{m}$, we have $K'_{m}=K_{m}$ and the set $K_{m}$ is a Cantor set.
-By Theorem \ref{Sack}, there exist $x \in K_{m} \subset K$ and an element $h \in \mathcal{G}$ such that $x \in \mathrm{dom}(h)$ and $x$ is a hyperbolic fixed point for $h$.
+\begin{proof}[Proof of Proposition \ref{SackCantor}] Denote by $\mathcal{G}$ the pseudogroup associated to $G$ as in Proposition \ref{pseudo}.
+Let $K_{min} \subset K$ be a minimal invariant set for the action of $G$ on the Cantor set $K$.
+Then the set $K_{min}$ is a minimal invariant set for the action of the pseudogroup $\mathcal{G}$.
+Suppose that the set $K_{min}$ is infinite.
+Then the set $K'_{min}$ of accumulation points of $K_{min}$ is closed and nonempty.
+As the set $K'_{min}$ is also $G$-invariant, by minimality of $K_{min}$, we have $K'_{min}=K_{min}$ and the set $K_{min}$ is a Cantor set.
+By Theorem \ref{Sack}, there exist $x \in K_{min} \subset K$ and an element $h \in \mathcal{G}$ such that $x \in \mathrm{dom}(h)$ and $x$ is a hyperbolic fixed point for $h$.
 Hence, by Proposition \ref{pseudo}, some element of $G$ has a hyperbolic fixed point. \end{proof}

 \begin{proof}[Proof of Proposition \ref{pseudo}]